-Roll out the dough lightly and evenly.
-The dough should be about 3cm thick, this is vital, because one of the reasons why scones don't appear to rise enough is that they are rolled too thinly.
+Roll out lightly and evenly, the dough should be about 3cm thick, which is vital, because one of the reasons why scones don't appear to rise enough is that they are rolled too thinly.
 Using a 5cm plain cutter, flour it first, then tap it sharply so that it goes right through the dough, don't be tempted to twist it as you will get funny shapes.
 Place the scones on a baking sheet with a liner and sprinkle them with flour and pop them into the top of the pre-heated oven.
 They will be golden brown, crusty on the outside, soft and fluffy within.
 Serve very fresh and warm with clotted cream and jam.

 In this Little Cakes lesson Delia also shows a different twist on Scones - how to make Welsh Cakes, a similar mixture, but they also contain mixed spice and are cooked differently in a heavy weight frying pan.
 Next, a surprise ingredient in Chocolate Surprise Cup Cakes - the surprise being mashed potato.
-Delia shows a melted cake mixture and how to melt chocolate.
-Delia rounds off the lesson with very short, very butter melt in the mouth Viennaise Tartlets
+Delia shows a melted cake mixture and how to melt chocolate, she then rounds off the lesson with very short, very buttery, melt-in-the-mouth Viennese Tartlets.